ros2/sros2/SROS2_Linux.md

 alias rti='. ~/rti/rti_connext_dds-5.2.4/resource/scripts/rtisetenv_x64Linux3gcc4.8.2.bash'
 ```

-## Rune the demo
+## Run the demo

 ### Create a folder for the files required by this demo

-We will know create a folder to store all the files necessary for this demo:
+We will now create a folder to store all the files necessary for this demo:

 ```bash
 mkdir ~/sros2_demo